FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

-# UniConfig Shell
+# UniConfig shell

 UniConfig shell is a command-line interface for Uniconfig.
 Accessible over SSH, it allows users to interact with Uniconfig features including the following:

 * Read operational data of devices
-* Manipulate device configuration
+* Manipulate device configurations
 * Manipulate configuration templates
 * Manipulate data stored in Unistore
 * Invoke device or UniConfig operations
 * Manipulate global UniConfig settings

-As Uniconfig shell is model-driven, its interface is mostly auto-generated from YANG schemas (e.g., tree structure of data-nodes or available RPC/action operations).
+Uniconfig shell is model-driven, therefore its interface is mostly auto-generated from YANG schemas (e.g., tree structure of data-nodes or available RPC/action operations).

 ## Configuration

-By default, UniConfig shell is disabled.
+UniConfig shell is disabled by default.
 To enable it, set the configuration parameter `cliShell/sshServer/enabled` to `true` in the **config/lighty-uniconfig-config.json** file.

 All available settings and descriptions are listed below: